 The division provides a variety of programs and services to help meet the diverse needs of Butler's students.
-These include Adult Education, AVID (Advancement Via Individual Determination), Development Ed and College Readiness programs, Honors, Leadership Studies, Phi Theta Kappa, Reading, Testing Centers, and Tutoring programs.
+These include Adult Education, AVID (Advancement Via Individual Determination), Development Ed and College Readiness programs, Leadership Studies, Personal Development courses, Phi Theta Kappa, Testing Centers, and Tutoring programs.
 Courses offered by these departments are both developmental and college credit courses that support the educational pursuits of all students.